 Generally, the California Lemon Law imposes a four-year deadline for filing a lawsuit.
 The four-year limit is typically measured from the date the vehicle owner first reported warrantable problems with the vehicle.
 After four years, a car owner will most likely be barred from pursuing a claim.

-There is no reason to wait to contact an attorney and begin the work necessary to pursue a California Lemon Law claim.
+There is no reason to wait to contact an attorney and begin the work necessary to pursue a lemon law claim.
 The sooner you begin the process, the sooner we can resolve the issues with your vehicle.

-On the other hand, if you thought it was too late to pursue a Lemon Law claim but four years have not passed, contact a California lemon law attorney with The Barry Law Firm to begin work on your case today!
+On the other hand, if you thought it was too late to pursue a Lemon Law claim but four years have not passed, contact a Los Angeles lemon law attorney at The Barry Law Firm to begin work on your case today!

 Contact Our Lemon Law Attorneys in Los Angeles, CA